 ITS employs students to assist us in our mission of providing the best technological support and infrastructure possible to the Wesleyan community.
-ITS offers invaluable training and job experience in a variety of technical areas which include working with New Media Lab, Help Desk, Instructional Media Support, Desktop Services, Technical Sales Support and Wesleyan Station.
+ITS offers invaluable training and job experience in a variety of technical areas which include working with New Media Lab, Help Desk, Instructional Media Support, Desktop Support Services, Technical Sales Support and Wesleyan Station.
 ITS staff enjoy working with so many bright and talented students.

 - Job Openings